 The night is far gone.
 The day is at hand.
 So then let us cast off the works of darkness and put on the armor of light.
 Let us walk properly as in the daytime, not in orgies and drunkenness, not in sexual immorality and sensuality, not in quarreling and jealousy.
 But put on the Lord Jesus Christ.
 And make no provision for the flesh, to gratify its desires.

-Also, the web site, Got Questions.org can give you further insights into scriptures and additional insights that you might find helpful in answering your questions as you read:
+Also, the web site, Got Questions.org can give you further insights into scriptures and additional insights that you might find helpful in answering your questions concerning sex before marriage as you read:

 — ALSO —